a-fotherby/Omphalos/README.md

 - **`ExamplePlotting.ipynb`** — demonstrates loading `results.nc` groups with xarray, selecting slices by coordinate, plotting depth profiles and heatmaps, and animating output across `file_num` and `time` dimensions
 - **`analysis.ipynb`** — interactive analysis notebook for exploring results using the coeus helper functions

+### Worked Examples

+Each worked example is a self-contained directory holding a template, a sweep config, a notebook that takes the sweep from config to figure, and a README:

+- [`omphalos/examples/quartz_flow_sweep`](omphalos/examples/quartz_flow_sweep/) — **CrunchTope + rhea**: ten runs
+  sweeping the Darcy flux through a kinetically dissolving quartz column, recovering the linear scaling of equilibration length with flow rate.
+Start here for the end-to-end workflow: config → `rhea` → `results.nc` + `conditions.nc` → analysis.
+- [`min3p/examples/dissol_sweep`](min3p/examples/dissol_sweep/) — **MIN3P**: a calcite dissolution front driven by
+  varying inflow acidity.
+- [`min3p/examples/velocity_sweep`](min3p/examples/velocity_sweep/) — **MIN3P**: an advective pH front and Darcy's
+  law, driven by varying the flow gradient.

 ---